Skip to main content

 Updated over 2 weeks ago

-There are two different types of projects that our clients can work with in Onetrace: with drawings and without drawings.
-Each project type provides unique ways to create and track progress, tailored to the type of work being carried out.
+There are two types of projects you can set up in Onetrace: with drawings and without drawings.
+Each type offers different ways to plan and track progress, depending on the kind of work being done.

-This type is suitable for projects where subcontractors have not received drawings from their client or are working on older buildings without existing drawings.
+This setup suits projects where subcontractors haven’t received drawings from their client or are working on older buildings without existing plans.

 Global Projects page